Many items that end up in the landfill are still in good working condition. These items could have been given away, donated or sold.

 Building Supplies and Materials

 The Habitat for Humanity runs the ReStore, a shop that accepts new and gently used building supplies and materials from corporations, construction companies and individuals.
 ReStore particularly needs doors, windows, cabinets and working appliances less than five years old.
 Any building or remodeling material that still can be used is accepted.
-ReStore is located at 9506 Center Street in Manassas and can be reached at 703-369-6145.
+ReStore is located at 10159 Hastings Drive in Manassas and 14055 Noblewood Plaza, Woodbridge (near BJ's), 703-369-6145.

 Other Resources Online

 There are also many online options, such as Craigslist and Freecycle, to find people interested in your usable items.

 A few more ideas for around the house!

 Hold a yard sale for items that you no longer need

 When shopping, bring reusable bags (take plastic bags back to stores for recycling)